-Net cash provided by (used in) investing activities
+Net cash provided by investing activities

-Net cash provided by investing activities was \$21.0 million for the year ended December 31, 2018.
+Net cash provided by investing activities was \$25.6 million for the year ended December 31, 2019.
 Investing activities consisted primarily of purchases and maturities of marketable securities.

-Net cash provided by investing activities for the years ended December 31, 2017 and 2016 was \$32.8 million and \$37.8 million, respectively, and was primarily from the maturities of marketable securities.
-2017 also included expenditures related to the July 2017 relocation of our corporate headquarters to Chesterbrook, Pennsylvania.
+Net cash provided by investing activities for the years ended December 31, 2018 and 2017 was \$21.0 million and \$32.8 million, respectively, and consisted primarily of the purchases and maturities of marketable securities.
+Net cash provided by investing activities for the year ended December 31, 2017 also included expenditures related to the July 2017 relocation of our corporate headquarters to Chesterbrook, Pennsylvania.

-Net cash provided by financing activities
+Net cash (used in) provided by financing activities